MartinHelmut/mono/presentation/src/presentation.md

 * Conventional commits support
 * Hoist dependencies without Yarn

+^ // Show feature list
-^ For more features and details you can view the documentation here ... (next slide)
+- For more features and details you can view the documentation here ... (next slide)

 ---

 _lernajs.io_

-^ And if you want to start with Lerna there is a helpful tool (next slide)
+^ - And if you want to start with working with a Lerna Repo, there is a helpful tool (next slide)

 ---

 _github.com/szarouski/lerna-wizard_

-^ This gives you guidance for working with a Lerna MonoRepo And there is still option 4 ... (next slide)
+^ - This gives you guidance for working with a Lerna MonoRepo
+- And there is still option 4 ... (next slide)

 ---

 # Rush.js

-^ Developed by Microsoft
+^ - Developed by Microsoft

 ---

 "...
 JavaScript developers who build and publish many packages from a common Git repo."

-^ Taken from the Documentation
+^ - Taken from the Documentation
-Similar to Lerna, but with some differences (next slide)
+- Similar to Lerna, but with some differences (next slide)

 ---

 ## [fit] Configuration 🔧

-^ One of this is you have to configure more
+^ - One of this is you have to configure more
-But this also gives you more options for the "How"
+- But this also gives you more options for the "How"
-For this you need to install rush ... (next slide)
+- To get started you need to install rush ... (next slide)

 ---

 `npm i -g @microsoft/rush`

-^ Lets view the Rush.js repo setup: (next slide)
+^ - Lets view the Rush.js repo setup: (next slide)

 ---